online-go/gtp2ogs/README.md

 A page summarizing the notes and details about gtp2ogs use can be viewed [here](/NOTES.md)

-# Known issues and bugs :

-A page summarizing current known issues and bugs can be viewed [here](/KNOWN-ISSUES.md)

 # Discord chat :

 if you're read that far, maybe you'll be interested to share your bot experience with